acmarpu/01-azure-study-material/Azure Learning Guid-Latest.md

 **Resource Organization:**
 Azure subscriptions can be organized into resource groups, and each resource group can contain a set of resources that share the same lifecycle.
 Administrators can create multiple subscriptions for different purposes (e.g., development, testing, production) to separate concerns or manage budgets and access levels effectively.

-A subscription is a logical unit of Azure services that is linked to an Azure account.

 **1. Azure Enterprise Agreement (EA)**